[Types of German beer and basic knowledge] Local explanations of characteristics, history, etc.

 The Significance of the "Beer Purity Law" in Modern Times

-Even today, many breweries in Germany respect this law, and it is a symbol of the high quality of German beer.
-On the other hand, the modern beer industry is moving beyond the bounds of the Beer Purity Law in pursuit of various styles and flavors, but traditional German beer is still influenced by this law.
+Although the modern beer industry goes beyond the bounds of the Beer Purity Law in order to pursue a variety of styles and flavors, traditional German beer is still influenced by this law.

 Types and characteristics of German beer styles